rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> fcat.GetEntryDescription(100)
 'cc-nc(C)n'

 The fragments in a catalog are unique, so adding a molecule a second time doesn't add any new entries:

 >>> fcgen.AddFragsFromMol(ms[0],fcat)
 0
 >>> fcat.GetNumEntries()
 1169

-Once a FragmentCatalog has been generated, it can be used to fingerprint molecules:
+Once a :api:`rdkit.Chem.rdfragcatalog.FragCatalog` has been generated, it can be used to fingerprint molecules:

 >>> fpgen = FragmentCatalog.FragFPGenerator()
 >>> fp = fpgen.GetFPForMol(ms[8],fcat)